 Agdal Gardens is a place where tourists and locals go in order to have some peace and quiet; to escape the chaos of daily life in the city.
 If you have some time on your hands and you just want to get away from it all, then we believe that these gardens may be exactly what you are looking for.

-At Egypt Tours Plus, a great deal of care is taken in order to create a wide selection of high quality Morocco tour packages to suite all tastes and budgets.
+At Egypt Tours Plus, a great deal of care is taken in order to create a wide selection of high quality Egypt and Morocco tour packages to suite all tastes and budgets.
 We cannot include every attraction in our tours, but we can tailor any one of our tours specifically for you.

 If you do not see Agdal Gardens mentioned in your preferred tour itinerary, just let us know, and we will work with you in order to ensure all your exact needs and requirements are met.